onecompiler/tutorials/cpp/functions/functions.md

 }
 ```
 ### Check result [here](https://onecompiler.com/cpp/3yk82ucqf)
-However this will continue increasing the value of the parameter due to which it will call the same function again again.
-To avoid this we can set a limit which will stop the function from calling itesf after we cross the limit.
-This is also known as base case.
+However this will continue increasing the value of the parameter due to which it will call the same function again and again, leading to infinite recursion and eventually a stack overflow.
+To avoid this we can set a limit which will stop the function from calling itself after we cross the limit.
+This is also known as a base case.

 ```c